Should you see a specialist for your clear aligner treatment?

 A number of practitioners are now offering so-called quick braces or mail order orthodontic options in Australia.
 In most cases, a patient’s treatment time is only shorter because they are not receiving a full course of orthodontic treatment.
 This can lead to the need for additional treatment down the line due to poor stability, as well as the potential to damage the teeth or gums if administered without expert supervision.

 For the best and safest results, you should always see an orthodontist for any type of orthodontic treatment.
 Only a specialist orthodontist has completed an extra 3 years of full-time university training and has the knowledge and expertise to provide the best treatment outcomes.
-Check that you are seeing a specialist orthodontist or search by location for a specialist orthodontist near you here.
+Search our ASO database for specialist orthodontists in your area who can help provide you with more information about the best types of treatment for your smile.

 Note: All costs quoted above are estimates.
 The cost of your treatment will vary depending on the type of treatment you choose, the duration of your treatment, the number and cost of orthodontic appointments required and any additional appliances required to get your smile where it needs to be.